nus-ccl

 This study quantifies the role and mechanics of seepage response in tsunami‐induced bed mobility and scour through theoretical analyses and fully coupled hydrodynamic and morphological simulations.

-Advance simulation of coastal vegetation
+Hydrodynamics of coastal vegetation

 Full-scale CFD simulation of storm surge over mangrove forests

-A full-scale CFD model illustrating how mangrove forests mitigate storm surge impacts through enhanced wave energy dissipation;
+A full-scale CFD model illustrating how mangrove forests mitigate storm surge impacts through enhanced wave energy dissipation.

-High-fidelity CFD simulation of ship-induced waves
+CFD simulation of ship-induced waves

 The high-resolution CFD model resolves free-surface deformation and wave patterns induced by vessel motion impacts.